PAN Card New Rules-Effective from 5th December

 Well, PAN card is regulated under Section 139A Income Tax Act and is issued by the Indian Income Tax Department which is supervised by the Central Board for Direct Taxes (CBDT).
 There are certain cases where PAN is mandatory that include opening a Bank Account, receive taxable salary or professional fees, sale or purchase of assets beyond the specified limits etc, mainly transactions of immense value.

-Unique PAN number is assigned to every individual and once generated, is valid for lifetime and throughout India.
+Unique PAN number is assigned to every individual and once generated, is valid for a lifetime and throughout India.
 One of the highlighting features of the PAN card is that it is not affected by the change of address.

 Structure of PAN